 Accreditation in residency education (ARE)

-This encompasses all aspects of accreditation of residency programs, including accreditation systems, continuous improvement of programs, graduate outcomes related to programs, and standards of program quality.
+This track encompasses all aspects of accreditation of residency programs, including accreditation systems, continuous improvement of programs, graduate outcomes related to programs, and standards of program quality.

 Admissions: Selecting residents (ASR)

 This track features workshops related to all aspects of selecting residents for PGME.